Table of Contents

 Moral: Be punctual to succeed in life.

-Practice Makes Perfect
+20Practice Makes Perfect

 One day, her school announced a singing competition.
 Sneha participated but did not win because she forgot some lines and went off tune.
 She felt disappointed.

-After a few months, another competition was held.
-This time, Sneha sang confidently and beautifully.
-She won first prize and received loud applause.
+After a few months, in another competition, Sneha sang confidently and beautifully, winning first prize and receiving loud applause.
+She understood that talent needs practice to shine.

 Moral: Practice makes perfect.